• Skip to main content

 • Sponsor

-Changó (also Xangô, Sàngó or Santa Barbara) is the Yoruba orisha of thunder and lightning, but also of music, drumming and dancing.
+Changó (also Xangô, Sàngó or Santa Barbara) is the Yoruba orisha of music, drumming, and dancing, but also of thunder, lightning, and war.
+These days, we focus on the fun side of his character.

 [Editor’s Note: These are oral traditions that vary in families and communities up and down the West African coast.
 They vary even more in the Caribbean and South America depending on where our African ancestors came from and who they mixed with.
 We are part of the tradition, but weren’t raised in it, so these are just our impressions.
 Only a Babalawo priest or Iyaláwo priestess can explain the tradition in its fullness.]